sandepal-org/mq01-ops/README.md

 cat environments/dev/argocd/mq01.yaml
 ```

-`repoURL:` now identifies the Git URL that the ArgoCD application will monitor.
+See how `repoURL:` now identifies the Git URL that the ArgoCD application will
+monitor.

 ---